hazradwip/Cloudifytests_charts/README.md

 This document provides the steps for installing the Cloudifytests product from AWS Marketplace.

 ## Prerequisites
-**kubectl –** A command line tool for working with Kubernetes clusters.
+1.  **kubectl –** A command line tool for working with Kubernetes clusters.

-**eksctl –** A command line tool for working with EKS clusters that automates many individual tasks.
+2.  **eksctl –** A command line tool for working with EKS clusters that automates many individual tasks.

-**helm v3 -** A command line tool that enables user to install application on Kubernetes Cluster.
+3.  **helm v3 -** A command line tool that enables user to install application on Kubernetes Cluster.

+4.  **AWS CLI configured with your Access Key and Secret Access Key

-##### Minimum requirements to run application on the cluster:-
+5.  **Minimum requirements to run application on the cluster:-

         You need 4vCPU machine and 4gb ram

-##### AWS CLI configured with your Access Key and Secret Access Key

 ### Installation Steps